GDPR Policy

 Access to Data

-Employees and other individuals that Next Steps hold information about have the right to access any personal data maintained about them electronically or in paper files.
+The people we support, employees and other individuals that Next Steps hold information about have the right to access any personal data maintained about them electronically or in paper files.
 The application must be made in writing, accompanied by the correct fee before the application is processed.
-Upon receipt of a Subject Access Request, Next Steps shall have a maximum period of 40 days within which to respond
+Upon receipt of a Subject Access Request, Next Steps shall have a maximum period of 30 days within which to respond.

 Consent